 It is the Arkansas General Assembly's intention that students having excessive absences be given assistance in obtaining credit for their courses.
 Therefore, at any time prior to when a student exceeds the number of unexcused absences permitted by this policy, the student, or his/her parent, legal guardian, person with lawful control of the student, or person standing in loco parentis may petition the school or district's administration for special arrangements to address the student's unexcused absences.
 If formal arrangements are granted, they shall be formalized into a written agreement which will include the conditions of the agreement and the consequences for failing to fulfill the agreement's requirements.
-The agreement shall be signed by the student32 person having lawful control of the student32 or person standing in loco parentis33 and the school or district administrator or designee.8
+The agreement shall be signed by the student; the student's parent, legal guardian, person having lawful control of the student, or person standing in loco parentis; and the school or district administrator or designee.

-Students who attend in-school suspension shall not be counted absent for those days.9
+Students who attend in-school suspension shall not be counted absent for those days.

-Days missed due to out-of-school suspension or expulsion shall be unexcused absences.9
+Days missed due to out-of-school suspension or expulsion shall be unexcused absences.